On the Spectral Clustering in Algebraic Multigrid Methods: Adaptation of the direct solver to practice

-\emph{Two admissible $1$D red/black permutations.} Both an \emph{element-wise} permutation (grouping DoFs by alternating elements) and an \emph{interface-wise} permutation (alternating traces across interfaces) are valid.
-They lead to different \emph{local} algebraic stencils for $P$ and for the Jacobi smoother $S^{-1}$.
-In all cases, the smoothing relaxations are the $\{\alpha_i\}_{i=1}^m$ from Theorem~\ref{thm:alg1-clustering-final}.
+We consider two admissible $1$D red-black reorderings: \begin{itemize} \item element-wise, grouping DoFs by alternating elements, and; \item interface-wise, alternating traces across interfaces. \end{itemize} These lead to different local algebraic stencils for $P$ and for the Jacobi smoother $S^{-1}$.
+In all cases, the smoothing relaxation parameters are $\hat{\alpha}_i$ defined in Proposition \ref{prop_SpctrlClstrin_RhoClstrn}.